notsergeynazarov/LinkBit/README.md

 LinkBit is a ERC20-Token, which will be created by using some Copy-and-Paste Code found randomly on the internet.
-The number of available tokens will be limited to 1000000 (one million), and can only be sent, bought and sold by in- crements of 1.
+The number of available tokens will be limited to 1000000 (one million), and can only be sent, bought and sold by increments of 1.